 When and where am I most at risk?

-Direct sunlight is the strongest in summer, with about 80 per cent of the UV occurring between 10 a.m. and 4 p.m.
-UV is more intense closer to the equator and at higher altitudes.
+Direct sunlight is the strongest in summer, with about 80 per cent of the UV radiation occurring between 10 a.m. and 4 p.m.
+UV radiation is more intense closer to the equator and at higher altitudes.
 Be aware of that when you travel.
 Clouds, haze and fog do not protect you from UV radiation.
-The reflection of sunlight from water, sand, snow and concrete can intensify the amount of UV exposure.
+The reflection of sunlight from water, sand, snow and concrete can intensify the amount of UV radiation exposure.
 For example, reflection off fresh snow nearly doubles UV radiation.